 Golfer’s elbow (medial epicondylitis) causes pain and inflammation in the tendons that connect the forearm to the elbow.
 The pain centers on the bony bump on the inside of your elbow and may radiate into the forearm.
 It can usually be treated effectively with rest.

-A condition where there is increased pressure on the ulnar nerve, usually resulting in numbness in your ring and little fingers.
+Ulnar nerve compression (also called cubital tunnel syndrome) is a condition where there is increased pressure on the ulnar nerve, usually resulting in numbness in your ring and little fingers.
 Ulnar nerve release surgery aims to resolve this.

-A surgical procedure in which a healthy tendon extracted from an arm (or sometimes a leg) is used to replace an arm’s torn ligament.
+Tommy John Surgery is a surgical procedure in which a healthy tendon extracted from an arm (or sometimes a leg) is used to replace an arm’s torn ligament.
 The healthy tendon is threaded through holes drilled into the bone above and below the elbow.

-A minimally invasive surgical procedure on a joint in which an examination and sometimes treatment of damage is performed using an arthroscope, an endoscope that is inserted into the joint through a small incision.
+Arthroscopy is a minimally invasive surgical procedure on a joint in which an examination and sometimes treatment of damage is performed using an arthroscope, an endoscope that is inserted into the joint through a small incision.

 An elbow dislocation occurs when the bones of the forearm (the radius and ulna) move out of place compared with the bone of the arm (the humerus).
 The elbow joint, formed where these three bones meet, becomes dislocated, or out of joint.